InfernoCycle/ConsoleMusicPlayer/README.md

 3. [Visual Studio](https://visualstudio.microsoft.com/vs/features/cplusplus/)

 # Build
 All the libraries needed are already inside this project.
-The only thing you need to do is run the "run.bat" file in the command prompt from the same directory as the "process.cpp" file.
+The only thing you need to do is run the "run.bat" file in the command prompt from the same directory as the downloaded unzipped file.

 # After Build
 A file called "process2.exe" should be built in the same directory.
 You can then run the file in a command prompt or by running an mp3 file as the argument using theis application.